Danteshwari Temple: Architecture

 The Danteshwari temple was built in the 14th Century.
 The idol of Danteshwari Mai is chiseled out of black stone.
 The temple is divided into four parts such as Garbh Griha, Maha Mandap, Mukhya Mandap and Sabha Mandap.
 Garbha Griha and Maha Mandap were constructed with stone pieces.
 There is a Garuda Pillar in front of the entrance of the temple.
 The temple itself is located in a spacious courtyard surrounded by massive walls.
 The shikhara is adorned with sculptural finery.

+Danteshwari temple Jagdalpur

+Danteshwari Temple is the centre of the famous Bastar Dussehra.
+The devotion of locals, as well as tribals, is intricately linked to the presiding deity of Bastar.
+Unlike the idol of the goddess in Dantewada which is black in color, this idol is white.